 Jerry is an experienced technologist and company-builder who has helped create some of the defining infrastructure of transformative, enduring businesses.
 He works with entrepreneurs building companies in cloud infrastructure, data products and enterprise SaaS.

 People and ideas are at the core of Jerry’s investment thesis.
-He seeks out ambitious founders who focus on developing new technologies, business models, and solutions for horizontal and vertical SaaS, data, and cloud infrastructure.
+He seeks out ambitious founders who focus on developing new technologies, business models, and solutions for horizontal and vertical SaaS, data, cloud infrastructure, and DeFi markets.

-“I like to work with founders tackling hard problems, who have a strong point of view about what is right or wrong in an industry, and a clear vision of how they will change it.
+“I like to work with founders tackling hard problems, who have a strong point of view about what is right or wrong in an industry, and a clear vision of how they will change it.”